The Five Problems of Irreversibility: Second Problem: The Definition of Equilibrium and Entropy

-Finally, the relation of microscopic and macroscopic definitions is a subtle problem.
-For example, if we define \ZT{equilibrium} as \ZT{the state with maximal fine-grained entropy}, then the minus first law is, due to Liouville's theorem stating that the fine-grained entropy is constant, simply wrong. \citetbjps[p.
+The comparison of fine-grained and coarse-grained equilibrium and entropy leads us to the second aspect if we consider the connection to thermodynamics (as discussed in \cref{one}): If we define \ZT{equilibrium} as \ZT{the state with maximal fine-grained entropy}, then the minus first law is, due to Liouville's theorem stating that the fine-grained entropy is constant, simply wrong (recall that the minus first law is a statement about closed systems).
+For approaches based on coarse-graining, on the other hand, the minus first law does not pose a problem. \citet[p.
 530]{BrownU2001} therefore distinguish in their discussion two different notions of equilibrium: In thermodynamics, the concept of equilibrium is introduced through the minus first law.
 Here, it is a state that the system spontaneously enters and then remains in.
 Therefore, equilibrium is by its nature a time-asymmetric notion.
-In statistical mechanics, on the other hand, equilibrium is the macrostate with the largest entropy or phase-space volume, i.e., the state that can be realized with the largest number of microscopic configurations.
+In (Boltzmannian) statistical mechanics, on the other hand, equilibrium is the macrostate with the largest entropy or phase-space volume, i.e., the state that can be realized with the largest number of microscopic configurations.
 This definition is time-symmetric, since deviations are, in principle, possible in both directions of time.

-\citetbjps{Callender2001}, in his discussion of the relations between thermodynamics and statistical mechanics, argues that thermodynamics is taken \ZT{too seriously} if we demand that statistical mechanics strictly reproduces its statements.
-What we ought to explain is not a monotonous approach to equilibrium, which is forbidden by the underlying laws, but the observation that systems approach a quasi-stationary state and remain there for a very long time.
-Thus, equilibrium is not the strictly stationary distribution of equilibrium statistical mechanics, but a state in which certain macroscopic properties of a system are constant for a very long time.
-Thus, in the project of reduction, we should be happy if we can show statistical mechanics to approximately recover thermodynamics.